 Once in your host country, you may want to relax and start to settle in, but there are still a few more things to take care of.
 Before you get too comfortable, make sure to complete this post-moving abroad checklist:

 Set a Budget

-Living abroad can be expensive, so take some time to put together rough estimates of your monthly expenses and ensure that the lifestyle that you expect to live and the lifestyle that you can afford to live end up being the same.
+Living abroad can be expensive, so take some time to put together rough estimates of your monthly expenses and ensure that the lifestyle that you expect to live and the lifestyle that you can afford end up being the same.
 Use a cost of living comparison tool as a benchmark to identify the expected change in pricing for housing, food, entertainment, etc.

 Get Some Local Currency

 Before leaving for your host country, visit your local bank to pick up some of your host country’s currency.
-Airport currency exchanges typically offer a poor exchange rate, and finding somewhere to convert your money in your host country can be stressful in the midst of your move.
+Airport currency exchanges typically offer a poor exchange rate, and finding somewhere to convert your money to your host country can be stressful in the midst of your move.
 While using a credit or debit card may be your first choice, some countries rely more heavily on cash than others.
-On top of this, having cash with save you in the case of a frozen debit or credit card (see Contact your current bank/credit cards about your move) – (set up anchor link to “Contact your current bank/credit cards about your move” section above)
+On top of this, having cash with you in the case of a frozen debit or credit card (see Contact your current bank/credit cards about your move) – (set up anchor link to “Contact your current bank/credit cards about your move” section above)

 Cancel Your Gym Membership